-Try Different Brands of Milk:
+Try Different Brands of Whole Milk:

 Did you start with off-brand milk or something organic?
 Try a name brand like Mayfield!
 This is what worked best for one of my friends!
 She bought this expensive Organic milk with added vitamins at first.
 Her baby rejected it until she went with Mayfield Whole Milk!

-Test Out Different Temperatures of Milk:
+Test Out Different Temperatures of Whole Milk:

 If your child is used to getting breastmilk by breastfeeding, they are receiving the milk warm.
 Try giving your baby whole milk that is also warm in their bottle or sippy cup.
 My son’s sippy cup wouldn’t fit in our bottle warmer so I heated it using a bottle and then poured it into his sippy cup.

-Different Flavors of Milk:
+Different Flavors of Whole Milk:

 Add in some chocolate or strawberry flavor syrup to the whole milk.
 Hopefully your baby will like it and then you can slowly start decreasing the amount of flavor!
 Or buy already made chocolate or strawberry milk and dilute it with regular whole milk in the days following.

-Cups and Bottles:
+Test Out Different Kinds of Cups and Bottles: